rizinorg/book/src/crackmes/ioli/ioli_0x01.md

 \           0x08048454      c3             ret
 ```

-"aa" tells r2 to analyze the whole binary, which gets you symbol names, among things.
+"aa" tells rizin to analyze the whole binary, which gets you symbol names, among things.

 "pdf" stands for